-In reviewing the over 4,070 individual comments submitted by 324 respondents regarding the Florida Building Code System there were divergent stakeholders'/respondents' comments representing the full range of perspectives on each specific component of the Florida Building Code System ranging from complete support to indifference to neutrality to complete dissatisfaction to no knowledge of or experience with a specific component of the System.
+In reviewing more than 4,070 individual comments submitted by 324 respondents regarding the Florida Building Code System, the Commission identified divergent stakeholders'/respondents' comments representing the full range of perspectives on each specific component of the Florida Building Code System ranging from complete support to indifference to neutrality to complete dissatisfaction to no knowledge of or experience with a specific component of the System.
 The following summary provides an overview of commonly offered stakeholder perspectives that enjoyed a high level of support.

 Many respondents appreciate the consensus-building and stakeholder involvement aspects of the process, including the workgroup process for special issue topics.
 There is broad support for a Florida Building Code with a preference for aligning the FBC with the IBC as closely as possible, with variations for only truly needed Florida specific requirements.
 There is concern with the quantity and frequency of amending the Code, and a strong desire for the FBC code development cycle to more closely align with the IBC cycle.
-The FBC and FFPC should be coordinated and correlated as much as possible and conflicts resolved.
-There is a desire for readily accessible webbased codes and relevant standards and information.
-Many respondents expressed a desire for an enhanced BCIS/Commission website with an integrated (Florida Building Code, Product Approval, Education and all relevant Commission programs and functions) data-base that is user-friendly, fully searchable, comprehensive, and linked to relevant documents and websites.
-There is a strong desire for the Commission to regularly and effectively communicate to AHJs, associations and stakeholders regarding Commission policy decisions, code changes, declaratory statements, updates, and all other relevant information.
+The Florida Building Code and the Florida Fire Prevention Code (FFPC) should be coordinated and correlated as much as possible and conflicts resolved.
+There is a desire for readily accessible web-based codes and relevant standards and information.
+Many respondents expressed a desire for an enhanced BCIS/Commission website with an integrated (Florida Building Code, Product Approval, Education and all relevant Commission programs and functions) data-base that is user-friendly, fully searchable, comprehensive and linked to relevant documents and websites.
+There is a strong desire for the Commission to regularly and effectively communicate to authorities having jurisdiction (AHJ), associations and stakeholders regarding Commission policy decisions, code changes, declaratory statements, updates and all other relevant information.
 There is concern for political and special interest interference with the consensus process.
 There is a desire to make the System as user friendly and responsive as possible, and to eliminate any duplication or effort and unnecessary requirements.
-There is agreement state agency regulations and enforcement should be coordinated and consistent across jurisdictions.
+There is agreement that state agency regulations and enforcement should be coordinated and consistent across jurisdictions.
 Product Approval Program users appreciate the timely review and approval of products and the searchable on-line functionality of the Program.
-Many respondents' expressed that there are inadequate resources at the state and local levels to support needed training, education, enforcement and development of the Code and a dedicated, protected and adequate funding source should be secured.
+Many respondents expressed that there are inadequate resources at the state and local levels to support needed training, education, enforcement and development of the Code and a dedicated, protected and adequate funding source should be secured.